xanderx9/bitcoindigger/README.md

 ### Search for private keys to receive Bitcoins using own algorithm "Bloom filter".

-The script "BitcoinDigger.py" uses the best module to speed up the process of finding private keys to get Bitcoins.
+The script <strong>"BitcoinDigger.py"</strong> uses the best module to speed up the process of finding private keys to get Bitcoins.

-You can turn the process of finding private keys to get Bitcoins into an exciting game, treat it as a HOBBY!!!
+You can turn the process of finding private keys to get Bitcoins into an exciting game, treat it as a HOBBY!!!<br>
 In the end, you will definitely achieve SUCCESS!!!

-The advantage of the "BitcoinDigger.py" script is that it uses its own algorithm"Bloom filter" .
+The advantage of the script <strong>"BitcoinDigger.py"</strong> is that it uses its own algorithm "Bloom filter"</strong>.

 ### Information  -->  https://en.wikipedia.org/wiki/Bloom_filter

 Bloom filter module for private key search accelerator for Bitcoin Addresses

-The script "BitcoinDigger.py" does not load your processor.
-Even if your file: "Address.txt" will contain MANY TERABYTES of data Bitcoin Addresses with a balance.
+The script <strong>"BitcoinDigger.py"</strong> does not load your processor.
+Even if your file: <strong>"Address.txt"</strong> will contain MANY TERABYTES of data Bitcoin Addresses with a balance.

 ### Requirements: